shivansh4495/BCA-Project/README.md

 * In Branch head dashboard there is informations related to his branch like - branch name, branch address, and branch head.
 * Next in his dashboard branch head can view total number of packets related to his branch with details - AWBNO, sender name, sender address, sender contact number, receiver name, receiver name, receiver address, receiver contact number with option to allocate that packet to the delivery person.
 * Branch head also see the details of delivery boys with functionality to add new delivery boys.
-* Packets updates is also monitored here realated to his branch.
+* Packets updates is also monitored here related to his branch.
 * Query/Feedback given by clients to his specific branch is also shown in branch head dashboard.

 ###### Delivery Boy

 * In delivery boy dashboard all packets/orders allocated to him by branch head is shown here, with required info such as - AWBNO, order date, sender name, sender address, sender contact number, receiver name, receiver contact number, receiver address.
-* For tracking faclity there is option to generate QR Code which contains details like AWBNO, sender name, sender address, receiver name, receiver address, mode of payment at the time order is placed by the client.
+* For tracking facility there is option to generate QR Code which contains details like AWBNO, sender name, sender address, receiver name, receiver address, mode of payment at the time order is placed by the client.
 * Last there is section to update the packet status with auto time stamp to tell the end-user and concerning branch head about the packet/order status like where the packet/order is reached with location.

 ---

 #### Homeapp

-* This module contains home page of the website and  feedback, tracking realted forms where anyone with tracking id directly track their packet/order.
+* This module contains home page of the website and  feedback, tracking related forms where anyone with tracking id directly track their packet/order.

 ---